tony-aw/broadcast/README.md

 replicating dimensions.
 Efficient programs use less energy and resources, and is thus better for the environment.
-As a favoured language for the sciences, ‘R’ should not throw away an opportunity to become more efficient.

 The `Benchmarks` show that ‘broadcast’ has a somewhat similar speed as equivalent operations in ‘Numpy’.